How long should a blog post be?

 In my talks I give the advice that you should have at least 500 words as this provides enough content to be nice and juicy, usually supports the need of the reader (what query they have, and is it answered) and is pleasing enough for the reader to stick around and spend time on the page.
 Because 300 words is a bit short and doesn't really provide anything more than the basics but search engines LOVE long content like 1500+ words BUT do your readers really want to read that much about whatever you're writing about?

 What I’d like to ask you to consider is - what is the goal of your blog post?
-Because I guarantee they won’t be the same each time.
+Because I guarantee that it won’t be the same each time.

-Sometimes it will be to maximise on the PR around an event you were involved in (styled shoot, real wedding, pop up shop, party, etc etc)
+Sometimes you'll want to make as much noise as you can around an event you were involved in (styled shoot, real wedding, pop up shop, party, etc etc)

 How often should I blog?